Thursday, June 30, 2011

 The University of North Carolina's Chancellor Holden Thorpe, in the beginning,

 "We will find out what happened.
 We will do everything we can to keep it from happening again.
-And we will not let these mistakes define our university and what we stand for."
+And we will not let these mistakes define our university and what we stand for."and in the end,

 "We pledged that we would go where the facts took us, that we would find out how this happened, and that we would do everything we could to figure out how to keep it from happening again.
 In crises like this, it is tempting to come up with a quick fix, but it is almost always better to endure the speculation while the facts are gathered...we have found no information that Coach Davis was involved in any of the problems that surfaced...All along, my chief concern has been protecting the University’s academic integrity..."